bhavin2897/ckanext-rdkit-visuals/README.md

 - Molecule → Molecular Formula
 - Molecule → Exact Mass

+****
+### Data Models and Migration
 This Plugin also contains database migration tables to store molecule data of each dataset molecule in molecule table.
-Name of the database table: `molecule_data`
+Name of the database tables: `molecules` & `molecules_rel_data`

-Database Migration is done, to establibsh new tables within the CKAN PostgreSQL database.
+Database Migration is done, to establish new tables within the CKAN PostgreSQL database.
 For more information please check offical documenation: https://docs.ckan.org/en/2.9/extensions/best-practices.html

+**Data Models**
+Two data models scripts are sued for interaction with database tables of Molecules and MolecularRelationData.

+1. _Molecules Table_: The data table schema is indexed to store molecule data while harvesting using RDKit Python Library, which contains id for every entry and their molecules information.
+(Highly based on InChIKey)

+2. _Molecules Relation Data Table_ : The data table schema is indexed to store moleculesID and their corresponding package ID.

+The classmethods are designed to store/create rows during each harvesting and also get information via packageID and their moelcular information.

-NOTE: If you are creating your own migration tables then, Please follow official documentation preciesly. (https://docs.ckan.org/en/2.9/extensions/best-practices.html)
+***Note***: If you are creating your own migration tables then, Please follow official documentation preciesly. (https://docs.ckan.org/en/2.9/extensions/best-practices.html)

 You can copy migration python file and version control files, after creating migration is done. if you are using different table names & column names, please name them using "lower_cases" instead of CamelCase.

+****
 ## Requirements

 Compatibility with core CKAN versions: